Well0Lins/lp-cadwtatto/README.md

 # lp-cadwtatto

-- Landing Page que está sendo desenvolvida para um estúdio de tatuagem.
+- Landing Page being developed for a tattoo studio.

-## Tecnologias utilizadas.
+## Technologies used.

 - JavaScript
 - HTML / CSS